 - State of Emergency: The State of Rhode Island and The Town of South Kingstown have declared a State of Emergency.

-- INDOOR Social Gatherings are limited to members of TWO HOUSEHOLDS ONLY: Executive Order 21-11 (as amended by EO 21-13) permits members of two households to gather socially indoors, beginning February 12th, 2021.
+- INDOOR Social Gatherings are limited to 15 PEOPLE ONLY: Executive Order 21-27 permits up to 15 people to gather socially indoors, beginning March 19th, 2021.
 As a reminder, people still need to wear a mask any time they are with someone who does not live in their household.
-Additional information on gathering limitations can be found in the referenced Executive Orders.
+Additional information on gathering limitations can be found in the referenced Executive Order.
 The Town of South Kingstown's local executive order mirror's the state's gathering limits.

-- OUTDOOR Social Gatherings are limited to members of THREE HOUSEHOLDS ONLY: Executive Order 21-11 (as amended by EO 21-13) permits members of three households to gather socially outdoors, beginning February 12th, 2021.
+- OUTDOOR Social Gatherings are limited to 50 PEOPLE ONLY: Executive Order 21-27 permits up to 50 people to gather socially outdoors, beginning March 19th, 2021.
 As a reminder, people need to wear a mask any time they are with someone who does not live in their household.
-Additional information on gathering limitations can be found in the referenced Executive Orders.
+Additional information on gathering limitations can be found in the referenced Executive Order.
 The Town of South Kingstown's local executive order mirror's the state's gathering limits.

 - What is isolation and quarantine?
 Isolation and quarantine separate people who have or may have COVID-19 from people who are not sick.
 Learn more here.